Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that median assessed income in Bass Hill - Georges Hall is $42,175, with an average income of $53,708.
-This is below Greater Sydney's figures of a median income of $56,994 and an average income of $80,856.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Bass Hill - Georges Hall SA2 is below the national average.
+The median income is $42,175 and the average income stands at $53,708.
+This contrasts with Greater Sydney's figures of a median income of $56,994 and an average income of $80,856.
 Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $47,493 (median) and $60,481 (average) as of September 2025.
-The 2021 Census reports individual incomes at the 6th percentile ($539 weekly), while household income is at the 30th percentile.
-Income brackets indicate that 28.4% of residents (6,979 people) fall into the $1,500 - $2,999 bracket, which is consistent with broader metropolitan trends showing 30.9% in the same category.
-Housing affordability pressures are severe, with only 77.1% of income remaining, ranking at the 21st percentile.
+According to the 2021 Census, individual incomes lag at the 6th percentile ($539 weekly), while household income performs better at the 29th percentile.
+Income brackets indicate that the $1,500 - 2,999 bracket dominates with 28.4% of residents (6,979 people).
+This is consistent with broader trends across the metropolitan region showing 30.9% in the same category.
+Housing affordability pressures are severe, with only 77.1% of income remaining, ranking at the 20th percentile.

 Frequently Asked Questions - Income